indigo-dc/oidc-agent/gitbook/oidc-token.md

 # oidc-token
-oidc-token is an example agent client using the provided C-API and can be used to easily get an OIDC access token from the command line. oidc-token can also list the currently loaded accounts.
+oidc-token is an example agent client using the provided C-API and can be used to easily get an OIDC access token from the command line.

 ```
 $ oidc-token --help
 Usage: oidc-token [OPTION...]
-ACCOUNT_SHORTNAME | -l
+ACCOUNT_SHORTNAME
 oidc-token -- A client for oidc-agent for getting OIDC access tokens.

  General:
-  -l, --listaccounts         Lists the currently loaded accounts
   -t, --time=SECONDS         Minimum number of seconds the access token should
                              be valid